cysouw/diathesis/text/c08_preverbs.md

 ### --- [ PBJ > SBJ > Ø ] --- {.unnumbered}

-### [ NL | -N ] Preverb location anticausative {#sec:preverb-preposition-anticausative}
+### [ NL | –N ] Preverb location anticausative {#sec:preverb-preposition-anticausative}

-Lipka [-@lipka1972: 93--94] calls this phenomenon *Subjektvertauschung*, which he claims is 'quite frequent in German.'
+Lipka [-@lipka1972: 93--94] calls this phenomenon *Subjektvertauschung*, which he claims is "quite frequent in German".
 However, I do not know of any other examples of this diathesis except for the example given by Lipka, namely the diathesis between *laufen+aus* and *auslaufen*, both meaning approximately 'to empty' [@next a,b].
 It might be that Lipka intended to use this term for anticausatives in general (which indeed are quite common in German), but then his example using a preverb was ill-chosen.
 Hundsnurscher [-@hundsnurscher1968: 130ff.] discusses many examples that might be semantically similar, but do not show diathesis (e.g. *tröpfeln/auströpfeln*).
 For historical context, see Carlberg [-@carlberg1948] for more about the history of the terminology and the relation to metonymy.
 For Lipka's counterpart *Objektvertauschung*, see [@sec:preverb-location-antiresultative]

 ::: ex
 a.
 Das Wasser ist aus der Flasche gelaufen.